kgreed/XAF_Non-Persistent-Objects-Editing-Demo/readme.md

 #### NonPersistentObjectSpaceHelper

 This is a helper class that subscribes to the XafApplication.ObjectSpaceCreated event and performs a common setup of NonPersistentObjectSpace.
 This usually includes creating and linking additional object spaces, and setting up object adapters.
-Adapters are registered on the Application.SetupComplete event in module code.
+Adapters are registered in the Application.SetupComplete event handler in module code.

 #### TransientNonPersistentObjectAdapter